 The Ian Potter Cultural Trust

-The Foundation’s commitment to the arts is also expressed through The Ian Potter Cultural Trust, a separate legal entity which makes grants to exceptionally talented Australian artists.
-The Cultural Trust provides support to individual artists to help them to undertake further studies or professional development opportunities, usually overseas.
+The Foundation’s commitment to the arts is also expressed through The Ian Potter Cultural Trust, a separate legal entity which makes grants to exceptionally talented early-career Australian artists.
+The Cultural Trust provides support to individual artists to help them to undertake professional development opportunities, usually overseas.